Jummie10/hello-world/README.md

 # hello-world

-This is my first repository
+I am passionate about analytics and happy to be here.
-I am happy to be here and curious to get this started.
+Looking forward to being a pro at the end of this program.